-No two companies are exactly alike, and likewise, no organizational cultures are identical.
-Failing to consider it is a huge job search mistake, career and hiring experts say.
-Job seekers risk taking a job with an organization that doesn’t suit them, being miserable.
-They soon find themselves on the job market again—either because they couldn’t stand the company and quit or because the employer recognized the mismatch and terminated their employment.
+Organisational cultures differ from company to company.
+According to career and hiring experts, it is crucial to consider while searching for a job.
+Job seekers can be miserable working for an organisation that doesn’t suit their skills or interests.
+They soon find themselves on the job market again—either because they couldn’t stand the workplace culture and quit or because the employer recognised the mismatch and terminated their employment.

-What’s company workplace culture?
-It is described as the values, ideals, and beliefs that represent a company.
-Your workplace culture includes the essential intangibles that influence how your team functions and carries on the business, which becomes part of your company’s identity.
-Even the most minor organisation has a company culture, whether or not they comprehend it or not.
-Just as hiring managers try to decide whether a candidate will fit with their company culture, job seekers also need to judge whether the employer’s culture is proper for them–no matter how desperate they may be for a job.
+As part of your company’s identity, your workplace culture includes the intangibles that influence your team’s functions.
+Values, ideals, and beliefs are what define a company’s culture.
+Even the most minor organisation has a company culture, whether or not they comprehend it.
+Hiring managers evaluate candidates based on their compatibility with the company’s culture.
+In the same way, job seekers must determine whether an employer’s culture is right for them, regardless of how desperate they may be.
 Job seekers’ curiosity about company culture will impress hiring managers and help them stand out.

 Since the clues that reveal a company’s workplace culture can be subtle, we’ve outlined the following advice for sizing up what a prospective employer is like long before your first day on the job:

 Employee turnover is an intense highlight of workforce culture.
-In short, happy and engaged employees who receive ongoing growth opportunities are unlikely to leave the company.
+How happy are existing employees?
+Is the company cultivating loyalty and respect?
+Happy and engaged employees who receive growth opportunities will likely stay in the company.

 2. Focus on the Hiring Process

-The way a company conducts the hiring process speaks volumes about its workplace environment and cultural values.
-Even at a startup, the procedure should be well-organized, professional, and address the candidate’s needs.
+How a company conducts the hiring process speaks volumes about its workplace environment and cultural values.
+Even at a startup, the procedure should be well-organised and professional and address the candidate’s needs.
 For example, it’s a red flag if the employer won’t allow you to have a video meet-and-greet with the other team members during the later parts of the interview process.
-Likewise, be careful if the hiring manager appears to be disheveled or disengaged.
+Likewise, be careful if the hiring manager appears to be dishevelled or disengaged.

 5. Ask Questions